 BIO 2424 Special Topics in Biology

 Offers special topics designed to address current issues in biology.
 Students are required to read original papers and articles on reserve and to discuss materials in class.
 Topics with prerequisites will vary from year to year.
-Prerequisite: BIO 1044.
+Prerequisite: BIO 1204 and 1206.
 IV

 BIO 2504 Entomology

-Examines the basic anatomy, physiology, ecology, evolution, and behavior of major insect groups.
+Students will learn the basic morphology, physiology and taxonomy of this abundant and diverse group of animals.
 The course will also explore how insects as pollinators, vectors of disease, and/or competitors have influenced human civilization.
 Students will visit a variety of natural habitats (e.g., ponds, forest, old fields) to capture and identify insects for their collection.
 Emphasis will be placed on recognizing insects found in Kentucky.
 Lecture and laboratory.
-Prerequisite: BIO 1044.
-IV
+Prerequisite: BIO 1206.
+IV.

 BIO 3004 Selected Topics in Biology

 Offers focused study which will address a specialized field in biology.
 Reading assignments and lectures will be based on original literature.
 Students will be required to make a presentation on a selected topic.
-Prerequisite: Permission of instructor.
+Prerequisites: BIO-2042 and Permission of instructor.
 IV

 BIO 3016 Comparative Vertebrate Anatomy

 The study of vertebrate anatomy from an evolutionary and functional perspective.
 Evolutionary changes in integument, skeleton, muscles, and the various organ systems will be investigated by comparing the anatomy of fossil and living fish, amphibians, reptiles, birds, and mammals.
-Laboratory will include dissection of sharks and cats.
+Laboratory will include dissection of a variety of specimens and an independently designed project.
 Lecture and laboratory.
-Prerequisites: BIO 2024 and 2304.
+Lecture and laboratory.
+Prerequisites: BIO 1204 and 1206.
 IV

 BIO 3026 Developmental Biology